 Everybody kind of hates trying to visualize open-ended question types.
 You can’t do much with it, to be honest.
 Here we created a word cloud but it doesn’t do great if you have a whole bunch of long sentences or just a lot of different answers.
 You could do some grouping beforehand to make it look better but will take some manual work.
 Open ended is a very hard one, so I keep it simple here.

 So those are all of the popular survey question types and how I would visualize the survey results.
 Now usually, no matter where you get your survey data from, you will have to spend hours cleaning your survey data to get it into a suitable format before you can even think of creating these charts.
-All of these charts that you saw today are from VizualSurvey’ s Tableau dashboard survey template, which you can connect your survey data to the templates for free using our free trial.
-So if you want these charts without having to worry about manually cleaning your survey data and creating these charts from scratch, try VizualSurvey 14 day free trial and get up and running quickly.
+If you want an interactive survey dashboard in a tool like Tableau without having to worry about manually cleaning your survey data and creating these charts from scratch, try VizualSurvey and we will get you up and running quickly.